Amateur radio has a long history in Thailand

-Let us reflect on these closing words from former RAST president Mayuree Chotkul, HS1YLAs RAST prepares to celebrate its 50th anniversary, let us not forget the more difficult periods that the society has gone through and spend a moment to reflect on the following words written by the former president of the society for many terms, Mayuree Chotikul, HS1YL:
+Let us reflect on these closing words from former RAST president Mayuree Chotkul, HS1YLAs RAST celebrates its 50th anniversary, let us not forget the more difficult periods that the society has gone through and spend a moment to reflect on the following words written by the former president of the society for many terms, Mayuree Chotikul, HS1YL:

 ``Throughout the past 40 years, we (at RAST) have faced many obstacles, challenges both good and bad have had to be faced, and at times I have been bruised and upset.